-The authorities continued to restrict freedoms of expression and association, arresting and detaining government critics and human rights activists.
-Most were released within days but some faced prosecution and imprisonment, creating an environment of self-censorship.
-Women remained subject to discrimination in law and in practice.
+The authorities curtailed the rights to freedom of expression and association, using flawed legal procedures to suspend newspapers and to arrest, prosecute and convict journalists on criminal and administrative grounds.
+Family members of human rights defenders faced harassment and intimidation from the authorities.
+Women remained subject to discrimination in law.
 Migrant workers were exposed to exploitation and abuse.
 The death penalty remained in force; no executions were reported.

-Women faced discrimination in law and in practice, being accorded lesser rights than men in both criminal law and in personal status or family law in relation to matters such as divorce, child custody, inheritance and passing their nationality on to their children.
+Women faced discrimination in criminal law and in personal status or family law, in relation to matters including divorce, child custody, inheritance, and passing their nationality on to their children.

-Migrant workers faced exploitation and abuse.
+Migrant workers continued to face exploitation and abuse.
 Domestic workers, mainly women from Asia and Africa, complained that employers to whom they were tied under the official kafala sponsorship system confiscated their passports, forced them to work excessive hours without time off, and denied them their full wages and adequate food and living conditions.
-The kafala system does not provide domestic workers with the protections available under the Labour Law.
-They remained vulnerable to abuse in the confines of private homes.
+The kafala system did not provide domestic workers with the protections available under the Labour Law.

 The death penalty remained in force for a range of crimes.
-Amendments to the Penal Code confirmed the use of firing squad as the method of execution.
-No executions were reported.
+No convictions or executions were reported.